 Go to OBS Studio and select “settings” -> ”stream”

 Paste stream key into the stream key box and select apply and then OK.
 This means that OBS is now able to stream into your YouTube live event.
+(What server do I select?)
+You might want to clarify YouTube.
+I figured it out (as I should have).
+But still confused me for a minute.

 Change OBS into “Studio Mode” so the screen looks like this: